4th Graders Get a FREE Christmas Tree at These National Forests! Trees for Everyone Else are Just $5

 MI Christmas Tree Farms

-If heading up north to the National Forest to get a Christmas tree is not something you’re up for, we have a roundup of plenty of awesome Christmas Tree Farms to check out around West Michigan, the Kalamazoo area, and the Lansing region as well.
+If heading to a National Forest to get an almost free Christmas tree is not something you’re up for, we have a roundup of plenty of awesome Christmas Tree Farms to check out around West Michigan, the Kalamazoo area, and the Lansing region as well.

 1 thought on “4th Graders Get a FREE Christmas Tree at These National Forests!
 Trees for Everyone Else are Just $5”